BigQuery

 You'll need:

-• the Credentials JSON file of a service account with at least the following permissions:
+• A service account key in JSON format for a service account with the following permissions

 bigquery.datasets.get